 We have long and deep relationships with many of our major monetization partners.
-Changes in the revenue sharing or fee arrangements with our key monetization partners may materially affect our revenues, although we have not seen such material impacts to our revenues over the 2020 to 2022 period.
-However, for example, a change in the revenue sharing percentage paid by certain of our major partners such as Google or Yandex, or a change in their payment policies or other contractual arrangements, could impact our revenues, either positively or negatively.
+Changes in the revenue sharing or fee arrangements with our key monetization partners may materially affect our revenues, although we have not seen such material impacts to our revenues over the 2021 to 2023 period.
+However, for example, a change in the revenue sharing percentage paid by certain of our major partners such as Google, or a change in their payment policies or other contractual arrangements, could impact our revenues, either positively or negatively.
 Likewise, with respect to certain major advertising partners, changes in the fee rate we receive per click or per sale may affect our revenues.
+The growth, seasonality and strength of our major advertising partners' businesses may also materially affect our revenues, positively or negatively.